davidegat/AIRCBot/README.md

 - Built using Python and Tkinter.
 - AI responses powered by LMStudio.
 - News integration from "Il Sole 24 Ore" RSS feed.
+- Powered by Linux and Coffee.
-- Inspired by the flexibility and community of IRC networks.
+- Inspired by cats.
+I love cats.

 ---